Back to Blog

 Use line breaks.
 Dense tweets get skipped.
 Break up your text with blank lines.
 Short paragraphs.
 One idea per visual block.

 Add numbers and lists.
-"5 things I learned from..." or "Here's a 3-step framework for..." - these signal value and are easy to skim.
+"5 things I learned from..." or "Here's a 3-step framework for..."
+These signal value and are easy to skim.

 Don't be afraid to simplify.
 Your video might have nuanced, detailed explanations.
 The thread version should be punchier and more direct.
 You can always reply with "want the deep dive? here's the full video" for people who want more.

-Real Numbers: What to Expect
+What to Realistically Expect

 Start With Your Best Video

 Don't start with a random video.
-Pick your best-performing YouTube video - the one with the most views or engagement.
+Pick your best-performing YouTube video, the one with the most views or engagement.
 That content already resonated with an audience.
 It'll likely resonate on Twitter too.

 Get the transcript, generate the thread, and post it.
 See what happens.
 If it works (and it probably will), make it part of your weekly workflow.